 So, now you know exactly what you are looking for, let’s begin analysing the 10 best destinations on the island, so you can find your favourite and get to work making your reservations.

-Where to Stay in Cyprus Map
+Best Areas to Stay in Cyprus Map

 To see more detail of Where to stay in Cyprus map, go to google map;